 - 1. Test any output relays that are being used. - 2.
-Using System Manager, assure all OPs are on-line, speaker counts are correct - 3.
-Verify Faults in Unit trigger a fault in FACP - 4.
-Verify FACP Mute Masking functions correctly
+Using System Manager, assure all OP's are on-line. - 3.
+Verify Faults in Unit trigger a fault in FACP. - 4.
+Verify FACP Mute Masking functions correctly.

 Maintenance Procedure

 Equipment should only be inspected and maintained by qualified trained personnel.
 These instructions are meant as a guide to what actions should take place; it is not an instruction on how to complete the activities.